Roozbeh96/Bayesian-Stochastic-time-series-generator/README.md

 If $p_1<\alpha \\;\\&\\; p_2<\alpha$ we reject the $H_{0}$.<br>

--`defferential_analysis_chopped.m:` To generate the spatio/temporal velocity signal, we need joint distribution of extremums (Local min, Local max) points (Fig4).
+- `defferential_analysis_chopped.m:` To generate the spatio/temporal velocity signal, we need joint distribution of extremums (Local min, Local max) points (Fig4).
 Furthermore, we need the joint distribution of the gradient of each time series sample point w.r.t. next point sample and the minimum distance to the local extremums (Fig5).
 The conditional distribution is shown in Fig6.